-A doctor can often diagnose a cutaneous horn based on its physical appearance alone.
-Most cutaneous horns share the following characteristics:
+A doctor can often diagnose a cutaneous horn based on its appearance alone:

-Anyone who discovers a cutaneous horn should schedule an appointment with a doctor to have the horn evaluated for cancer.
+Anyone who may have a cutaneous horn should schedule an appointment with a healthcare professional to have it evaluated for skin cancer.

-Those who have existing cutaneous horns that have already been seen by a doctor should schedule another appointment promptly if any of the following symptoms develop:
+People who already have a cutaneous horn diagnosis should contact a doctor if any of the following symptoms develop:

 - redness at the base of the horn

 - the horn becoming wider than it is tall

 - hardening or puckering of the surrounding skin

 The changes above can indicate that the horn may have become cancerous.